tjunger/crime_near_CLink/README.md

 Tim Unger

 Data visualization of crime incidents within a 1 mile of CenturyLink Field in Seattle, WA.
 Data is sourced https://data.seattle.gov/resource/3k2p-39jp.json.
 Website consists of 4 tabs; Map, Statistics, Graph, Datatable.
-Each tab has all its logic its own .js file that is located in the controller folder.
+Each tab has all its logic its own .js file that is located in the js folder.
 CSS styling is from Bootstrap and a site specific css file in the css folder.
 All html is located in index.html.
+Unit tests are in the js/tests folder, using Karma/Jasmine.
+Tests are trivial because I am new to the idea of unit testing JavaScript but felt I needed to show that at minimum I could set up a testing suite and build/run a test.

 Frameworks and Libraries Used: Bootstrap, Google Maps API, d3.js, google fonts.